masonpawsey/Distributed-Password-Cracker/README.md

 You can then run it with `./insert`

+##### `hash.c`
+This file is an example on how to hash a string to MD5.
+Part of our process will be to hash strings we generate into MD5 to compare to hashes we want to crack

+Compiled on Mac OS High Sierra 10.13.16 with `gcc -o hash hash.c`

+Compiled on Odin with `gcc -o hash hash.c -lcrypto -lssl`

+Run with `./hash <string to hash>`

 ##### `sqlite3.c` & `sqlite3.h`
 These files are used together to compile the SQLite3 drivers for `example.c`